MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - HTML

     The official [W3C Markup Validation Service](https://validator.w3.org/) was used to validate every page of the site to ensure there were no syntax errors in the code.
-The only errors returned were from embed links copied and pasted from facebook and YouTube, trying to add text and/or aria labels to said links and, for some reason, the `controlslist` attribute in audio elements.
+The only errors returned were from embed links copied and pasted from facebook and YouTube, trying to add text and/or aria labels to said links and, for some reason, the `controlslist` attribute in `<audio>` elements even though it worked to remove the 'download' option from the elements' menu.

     Results:
     - [Home Page](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmarkhewitt76.github.io%2Fritual-effect%2Findex.html)